 They don’t have a family toilet like in so many places these days, but they do have a changing mat at the entrance to the women’s toilet.
 A man could use it too, without having to go right into the women’s toilets.
 There is a great outdoor seating area outside this cafeteria.
 It can be used to eat any food bought on Saiboku premises.

 One of the places I like to buy a quick and cheerful lunch for the kids on a day out in Sayama is the bakery which is at the back of the meat shop.
 It isn’t huge, but there is a good selection.
 They sell nice sandwiches as well as a choice of baked breads.
 The pig shaped bread filled with chocolate is popular with children.
 My kids like the sausage roll on a stick.

 According to Saiboku themselves their spare ribs are their best selling food.
-Google reviews confirms this!
+Google reviews confirms this.
+As the restaurant is near Tokyo, supposedly many Tokyo-ites travel to Saiboku on the weekend for the spare ribs!
 The spare ribs are sold in one of the many kiosk type eateries; the one nearest the vegetable shop.
 The building is currently undergoing renovations, but they are open for business.
 There is always a queue there, but on weekdays it isn’t too bad.
 On weekends the queue can be very long.

 The award winning restaurant, which is near the playground, often has a queue at lunch time on the weekends too.
 Beside it is a food van with a funny name, Hareru Ya or Hallelujah, that sells crepes.
 The van’s bonnet is designed like a dog.
 Other eateries include window boothes that sell a variety of pork products such as katsu and skewered pork.